Graduate Program Admission

 Your response should be no more than 1,250 words in 12-point font, double-spaced; cite and reference any sources used.
 Maintain consistent formatting throughout the essay.
 If submitting via e-mail, use .doc or .pdf format.

-Submit these items to the Department by April 20th via post or e-mail.
+Submit these items to the Department by via post or e-mail by April 20, 2017.

 Department of Justice Studies